emmatyping/emmatyping/README.md

 I am a passionate open source developer with a love of programming languages/type theory, data compression, packaging, and WebAssembly!

-In my open source work, I am a CPython triager and mypy core developer.
+In my open source work, I am a CPython Core Developer and a member of the mypy core team.
 I've also authored multiple accepted Python Enhancement Proposals (PEPs):
 - [PEP 561](https://peps.python.org/pep-0561/) describes how to distribute types in Python packages
 - [PEP 784](https://peps.python.org/pep-0784/) adds Zstandard compression to the Python standard library